 The following unaudited pro forma information for the Company has been prepared as if the acquisition of MIV had occurred on January 1, 2007.
 The information is based on the historical results of the separate companies and may not necessarily be indicative of the results that could have been achieved or of results that may occur in the future.
 The pro forma adjustments include the impact of depreciation and amortization of property and equipment and intangible assets acquired, interest expense on the acquisition debt, and income tax benefits for tax effects of the foregoing adjustments to depreciation, amortization and interest expense.

 2008 2007

-(In thousands, except (In thousands, except

-per share amounts) per share amounts)
+(In thousands, excep ot per share amounts)

-(Unaudited) (Unaudited)
+(Unau dited)

 Revenue \$ 58,008 \$ 54,904

 Net income \$ 7,457 \$ 6,586

 Earnings per share - basic \$ 1.12 \$ 0.96

 Earnings per share - diluted \$ 1.09 \$ 0.94